 All About Nine Bark Hydrangea

-The Nine Bark Hydrangea is a beautiful shrub that is native to North America.
+The Nine Bark Hydrangea is a beautiful shrub native to North America.
 It grows mainly in the eastern part of the United States; This lovely shrub is also known as the seven-layered hydrangea.
 It is the most common name among many.
 It is ideal for gardens of any sort.
 It is a freezing tolerant plant, so your plant will last through the proper care if you live in a cold region or area.
 It does best in a consistent environment of well-drained, moist soils.
-The Nine Bark Hydrangea can be trimmed to and grown as high or broad as you want it to go.
+The Nine Bark Hydrangea can be trimmed to and grown as high or broad as you want.
 They become thick and dense and are great for bordering a lawn or garden.
-They add a lovely site and beautiful decor when they are planted with care and organization.
-Their trunks and limbs are of a woody texture which makes them very tough.
+They add a lovely site and beautiful decor when planted with care and organization.
+Their trunks and limbs are woody, making them very tough.
 The trunk and the bark are unique in this plant as it has seven layers.
-It will grow lovely green leaves, and when it blooms, the flowers will make it look gorgeous.
+It will grow lovely green leaves, and the flowers will make it look gorgeous when it blooms.
 When the flowers bloom, they look like lovely colorful petaled cotton balls.

 Characteristics and Appearance